alexandrepereiraarq/rs_floods_2024/README.md

-# TRANSCEND Project survey data cleaning for Jakarta
+# Rio Grande do Sul 2024 Flood Impact Detection Project

 ## Description
 This repo includes the code used in the Rio Grande do Sul 2024 Flood impact detection project.